KojiGitCode/OAJPE/README.md

     + hydr: Hydropower Plant
     + cond: Synchronous condenser

+Under each folder, 13 time series files are stored with the file extension name "dat."
+Each file has a time column and 3-8 node voltage time-series responses.
+Headers indicate the node number that corresponds to the single-line diagram in this readme.

 ## Contributing
 Thank you for your interest in improving this work!
 If you have ideas or suggestions: